prvdmwrong/prvdmwrong/docs/tutorials/index.md

-# Learn Oh My Prvd
+# Get Started

 Congratulations on choosing Oh My Prvd!
-You're already making good choices.
+You're finally making good choices.

 Oh My Prvd is a delightful framework for next-generation Roblox game development.
 Here, you will learn how to build great games with Oh My Prvd, even